advisorpages/trainingBuilder/config/ai-prompts/session-marketing-copy.md

 - Make it irresistible to the target audience
 - Ensure all content is compelling and action-oriented
 - Content should be optimized for both landing pages and social sharing

+**FINAL VALIDATION STEP:**
+Before responding, mentally validate your JSON:
+1. Check for trailing commas
+2. Verify all quotes are properly matched
+3. Ensure no comments or markdown formatting
+4. Confirm all array lengths match requirements
+5. Test that your response would pass JSON.parse() validation